vinaynm/NammaKarnatakaTraffic/README.md

 [Click here to download the application](https://play.google.com/store/apps/details?id=com.yogeshojha.nammakarnatakatraffic&hl=en)

+## Features

+* Check the traffic violations for vehicle registered in Karnataka
+* Check RC registration details.
+* Check PUC Test
+* Print the certificate for PUC test.
+Next time when police catches you, you can show your certificate on mobile.
+* Know the status of your driving license.
+* Practice LL test on your mobile phone.
+* Learn the traffic signs.
+* Find the routes
+* Support of Multiple Languages

 ## License

 Unless covered under some other license, all content in this repository is shared under an MIT license.
 See [license.md](./license.md) for details.